acjensen/acjensen-website/_includes/home-bio.md

 <a class="site-avatar"><img src="{{ site.baseurl }}/images/portrait-photo.png" /></a>

-I am currently a software engineer at [Amazon](https://www.aboutamazon.com/) in Chicago.
+I am currently a software engineer at [Amazon](https://www.aboutamazon.com/).

 In the past, I've been employed at [Caterpillar](https://www.caterpillar.com/) as:
   *  A software control design/simulation engineer for diesel engines